 We need that tradition of speaking to the householders.
 The monks need to show there is much more to the Dharma than making merit, offering dana and the better rebirth.

-Important as this is, we got to go deeper.
-I was listening to the two talks yesterday morning.
+Important as this is, we have got to go deeper.
+I listened to the two talks yesterday morning.
 I attended the meetings.
 Wow.
 These insightful speeches were important.

 Please monks use your voice.
 When the people come to the temple, don’t be concerned with amulets.
 Don’t be concerned with thoughts of getting rich.

 If you don’t know the answers to the questions that the lay people come to you with, it is easy to answer.
 You have the Majjhima Nikaya, Samyutta Nikaya, Uddaka Nikaya, Sutta Nipata and Dhammapada.
-You have great teachers like Tahn Ajahn Buddhadasa and a great tradition.
-If you don’t know what to say.
-Find out.
-Tell the people: “I will come and speak to your later.”
+You have great teachers like Tan Ajahn Buddhadasa and a great tradition.
+If you don’t know what to say, find out.
+Tell the people: “I will come and speak to you later.”

 Second, this is not a revolutionary statement.
 Not at all.
-We need Bhikkhunis.
-We just had the privilege to listen a Bhikkhuni a few moments ago.
+We need bhikkhunis.
+We just had the privilege to listen a bhikkhuni a few moments ago.
 The Buddha invited women to take ordination, to live a life of utter simplicity.
-All I can do is given an encouragement to the Sangha to consider that woman and man work together.
+All I can do is to give an encouragement to the Sangha to consider that woman and man work together.
 As an environmentalist, my friends in the environment movements in Europe love the Thai Theravada Buddhist monks because some monks ordained trees to protect the rainforests.
 If monks can ordain trees, you can ordain… you get the point.
 (Applause.
 Namely to ordain bhikkhunis)

 Paco of BIA very kindly invited me to come.
 I love Thailand.
 I spend time in little Thailand in the Thai Monasteries in India.
 It is great privilege to be with you.
 To come and see.
 I had no idea of this immense Centre in Bangkok.
-I love the word ‘Suanmoke Bangkok.’
+I love the word “Suan Mokkh Bangkok.”
 When I walked here and looked around the environment, it looked just beautiful.
 A lake.
 Trees.
 Gardens.
 Clean Air.
-Suanmoke is here.
+Suan Mokkh is here.
 We need monks.
 We need people to give teachings here.
 Like the Buddha, in Saravasti, in the park.